Dian01811/Dian01811.GitHub.io/index.md

 <font size=5 color="black"><strong>News</strong></font>

+<strong>Feb 21, 2024: Ji gave a talk about the sulfur budget of the young lunar mantle and the origin of the Chang’e-5 mare basalts on [Geochemistry/Minerology/Petrology (GMP) Lunch Bunch](https://events.brown.edu/earth-environmental-planetary/event/305456-gmp-lunch-bunch-dian-ji) at Brown University!</strong>

 <strong>Feb 17, 2025: [Ji’s paper on sulfur budget of the young lunar mantle was accepted for publication in <em>Geochimica et Cosmochimia Acta</em>](https://doi.org/10.1016/j.gca.2025.02.019)!</strong>

 <strong>Dec 16, 2024: Ji won the 2025 Rice Space Institute Center for Planetary Origins to Habitability (CPO2H) graduate fellowship!</strong>